Welcome on Margriet's site!

 This brings us to the next result:

-we still have one little problem to solve:
+We still have one little problem to solve:

 We transposed flute or violin music for an E-flat instrument like an